mmohn/OrientationMapping/README.md

 ## Requirements for the input image
-The input image has to show multiple grains of same lattice constant with atomic resolution.
-In the FFT of the image, the reflections of the individual grains should then be found on a ring.
+The input image has to show multiple grains of same lattice constant with lattice plane resolution.
 Non-square images and images with other than power-of-two dimensions can be used, as they will be padded to a larger square with power-of-two width.

 Currently, only 32 bit images can be processed by the plugin.